Johnsonha801/React-Portfolio/README.md

 ## Description

 Showcasing my best work using the latest technologies.
 This application was developed using 100% React to create an easy-to-navigate user interface that displays other projects that I have worked on.
-Learn about me, Brad Cassity, and see some of the projects I have been working on recently.
+Learn about me, Johnson Ha, and see some of the projects I have been working on recently.
 Users can contact me from the contact form on the site.

 ## Tech Used
   * Javascript